NjayGaringarao/eduscan/ml_service/README.md

 - Uses async/await for better performance with I/O operations
 - Face encodings are cached in memory for fast matching
 - ML models are loaded lazily when first needed
-- Separate XGBoost models for students and employees
+- Separate LogisticRegression models for students and employees
 - Forecasting uses sliding window approach for training data generation

 ## 🔗 Integration